Tools for you and your students

 - Contact us for reading recommendations

-Even though the library is closed, we can still connect with you and your students virtually to recommend books and library resources and share the joy of reading.
+Even though we can't currently visit your classroom in person, we can still connect with you and your students virtually to recommend books and library resources and share the joy of reading.
 We’re also available for virtual faculty and department meetings to give a quick overview of library resources.
 Give us a few details

 and we’ll be in touch to set up the details of your visit.